 This is why telling our stories as women is so important to me.

 I want to make sure that young girls believe in themselves and aren't afraid to let their voices be heard.

 I want midlife women to know that the journey they have travelled has made them strong, and that this strength is their beauty!

 And I want older women to value the lines on their skin as badges of honor and their silver hair as glorious crowns to wear proudly.

-I need to paint stories that matter.
 This is why I create art to inspire and uplift women!

 This piece is named Lotus to express that it is our journeys that make us strong, and our strengths that make us beautiful, just as the Lotus flower reaches through muddy waters to the sun.